 The primary natural food of corn snakes is appropriately sized rodents.
 Some baby corn snakes also eat lizards or an occasional frog.
 Adult corn snakes may eat birds or their eggs.
 Do not offer crickets because corn snakes don’t recognize them as food.

 Hatchlings normally eat newborn mice.
 Increase to a jumbo mouse for a large adult corn snake.
 Most corn snakes learn to eat previously frozen, but fully thawed out, mice.
 Be prepared to offer a live newborn mouse to baby corn snakes stressed by a new home or not used to thawed mice yet.
 It usually won’t take many times to train them to take thawed mice.
 Placing your corn snake and a thawed mouse in an empty container with a few air holes and closing the lid will help the snake concentrate on the food, and encourage it to eat.
 Be sure the lid is on tightly, and don’t put it near a heat source, or you risk overheating the snake.
 Cuts made into the skin of a thawed mouse ensure faster and more complete digestion.
 Feed baby corn snakes once every five to seven days, and feed adult corn snakes once every seven to 10 days.

 Photo Credit: Bill Love

 Okeetee corn snake.

 Corn Snake Water

-Fresh water should always be available in a shallow, heavy bowl.
+Fresh water should always be available in a shallow, heavy reptile water bowl.
 Clean out the bowl every few days or sooner if it is soiled.
 Place the bowl in a cage corner so it can be easily found as the snake cruises the cage perimeter at night.

 Corn Snake Handling and Temperament